1954 U.S. National Championships – Women's singles

 Second-seeded Doris Hart defeated Louise Brough 6–8, 6–1, 8–6 in the final to win the women's singles tennis title at the 1954 U.S. National Championships and completed the career grand slam in singles.
+She also completed the first 'Boxed Set' in tennis history.
 Maureen Connolly was the three-time defending champion, but was unable to defend her title after a horse riding accident.

 Seeds

 The eight seeded players are listed below.
 Doris Hart is the champion; others show in brackets the round in which they were eliminated.